-You have a neutral response to taste.
+What this means: You have a neutral response to taste.
 You do not seek or avoid taste.
 You enjoy a wide variety of foods, not showing strong preferences.

-You do not have specific taste preferences and are neutral to taste stimuli.
+Preferences: You do not have specific taste preferences and are neutral to taste stimuli.
 You generally enjoy a wide variety of food.
 You can be described as an adventurous eater, willing to try new foods.

-Be aware of different taste preferences within teams.
+Words of Wisdom: Be aware of different taste preferences within teams.
 Taste sensitive colleagues may experience overload as result of taste stimuli, while taste-seeking colleagues may seek out variety and interest.
 Adventurous colleagues may suggest unfamiliar meals, while sensitive colleagues will prefer the same meal in a familiar setting.